 The most common way people are making money with LEGO is through speculation.

-The idea is that you buy LEGO sets when they first come out, or better yet when they are on sale, and hoard them.
+The idea is that you buy and hoard LEGO sets when they first come out, or better yet when they are on sale.

-When (and if) the LEGO set becomes discontinued, you can sell the set for a price much higher than the original set cost.
+If and when the LEGO set becomes discontinued, you can sell the set for a price much higher than what the original set cost.

 Profits on these sets can be staggering when looked at in relation to standard stocks.

-As such most LEGO investors focus on popular items such as Star Wars, Jurassic Park, Harry Potter etc.
+As such, most LEGO investors focus on popular items such as Star Wars, Jurassic Park, Harry Potter, and other popular films and franchises.

 This doesn’t mean you can’t find other sets to purchase though.
 There’s a market for architectural LEGO sets as well as some of the more obscure ones.

 The main thing here is to do your research.
-Using sites like BrickPicker can help you find trends and ideas, as well as monitoring marketplaces like eBay.
+Using sites like BrickPicker and BrickEconomy can help you find trends and ideas, as well as monitoring marketplaces like eBay.

 Where to sell

 The main place to sell pristine condition LEGO sets is eBay.
-It’s popular, safe and easy to use.
-Of course they take a slice of the pie, but for the security you get versus selling direct, it’s worth it.
+It’s popular, safe, and easy to use.
+Of course, they take a slice of the pie, but for the security you get versus selling directly, it’s worth it.

 There’s actually a whole bunch of things you need to be aware of before starting your LEGO speculation career: